 A pocket spring mattress may be an ideal choice if you’re sharing a bed with your partner.
 As the springs move independently, you can move freely without having to worry about disturbing the other person.
 This also prevents you and your partner rolling together during the night, lessening the chance of being disturbed while you sleep.

 Our pocket sprung mattresses are available in all firmness ratings.
-Each type have their advantages, however which firmness level is right for you depends on several factors, such as sleeping position and personal preference:
+Each type has their advantages, however, which firmness level is right for you depends on several factors, such as sleeping position and personal preference: